ValleyBell/qsound-hle/README.md

 This repository contains various files that were used in order to make a proper high-level emulator for Capcom QSound.

 The QSound chip (labelled DL-1425) consists of a DSP16A digital signal processor with a mask-programmed ROM.
 It was used commonly in Capcom's CP System II system.
 It supports playback of 16 PCM channels (loopable) and 3 ADPCM channels (one-shot).
-It supports FIR filters and echo to enhence sound quality.
+It supports FIR filters and echo to enhance sound quality.
 The DSP program was written by Brian Schmidt and shares similarities (such as the ADPCM algorithm) with his other famous DSP, the BSMT2000.

 ## Files